josephburgess/nvumi/README.md

 ## 📌 Variable Assignment

-Nvumi supports **variables**, allowing you to store values and reuse them later.
+nvumi supports **variables**, allowing you to store values and reuse them later.
 Variable names must start with a letter or underscore, followed by letters, numbers, or underscores.

 ### **Example**